jon-heard/obsidian-inline-scripts-library/lists_ui.sfile.md

 // Get the list of populated list's names let lists = await getNamesOfPopulatedLists();

-// Only include lists of basic and combo type lists = filterListsToBasicAndCombo(lists);
+// Only include lists of basic and combo type, early out if empty lists = filterListsToBasicAndCombo(lists);

-// Make sure there is a list to replace items in if (!lists.length)
+if (!lists.length)
 {
 	return expFormat("No item replaced.
 There are no non-empty lists.");